Characterization of positive links and the $s$-invariant for links: Kawamura-Lobb's inequality and homogeneous links

 Kawamura \cite{kawamura1} gave another estimation for the $s$-invariant for any non-positive and non-negative knot.
 The first author \cite{abe1} gave an alternative proof of the estimation by using state cycles of the Lee homology.
 In this section, we determine the difference between Kawamura-Lobb's inequality and Kawamura's inequality.

-Let $D$ be an oriented diagram of a link.
-A Seifert circle of $D$ is {\it strongly negative (resp. positive)} if it is not adjacent to any positive (resp. negative) crossing.
-Let $O_{<}(D)$ (resp. $O_{>}(D)$) be the number of the strongly negative (resp. positive) circles of $D$.
-Then we obtain the following Kawamura's inequality. \begin{thm}[\cite{abe1}, \cite{kawamura1}] Let $D$ be a connected oriented diagram of a non-positive and non-negative link $L$.
+Let $D$ be a diagram of a link.
+A Seifert circle of $D$ is {\it strongly negative (resp.~positive)} if it is not adjacent to any positive (resp.~negative) crossing.
+Let $O_{<}(D)$ (resp.~$O_{>}(D)$) be the number of the strongly negative (resp.~positive) circles of $D$.
+Then we obtain the following Kawamura's inequality. \begin{thm}[\cite{kawamura1}, see also \cite{abe1}] Let $D$ be a connected diagram of a non-positive and non-negative link $L$.
 Then we obtain

-where $w(D)$ is the writhe of $D$, $O(D)$ is the number of the Seifert circles of $D$ and $s(L)$ is the $s$-invariant of $L$. \end{thm} \begin{rem} Kawamura \cite{kawamura1} and the first author \cite{abe1} only proved the above theorem for the $s$-invariants of knots.
-However, both of their methods can be applied to the $s$-invariants for links. \end{rem} Any strongly negative (resp. positive) circle of $D$ is a connected component of the diagram obtained from $D$ by smoothing all negative (resp. positive) crossings of $D$.
-Hence, we obtain
+\end{thm} \begin{rem} Kawamura \cite{kawamura1} and the first author \cite{abe1} only proved the above theorem for the $s$-invariants of knots.
+However, both of their methods can be applied to the $s$-invariants for links. \end{rem} Any strongly negative (resp.~positive) circle of $D$ is a connected component of the diagram obtained from $D$ by smoothing all negative (resp.~positive) crossings of $D$.
+Hence, if D is neither positive nor negative, we obtain

 in particular, we notice that Kawamura-Lobb's inequality is sharper than Kawamura's inequality.